totara/theme-plugin-example/readme.md

 # Totara TXP Example Theme
 This repository contains an example theme for illustrative purposes only.
-It should not be installed and used, but reference and copied in creating your own theme.
+It should not be installed and used, but referenced and copied in creating your own theme.

 ## Implementation
 The example implements both the `/server/theme/` and `/client/component/`